zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find the property `APIML_PREFER_IP_ADDRESS` and set the value to `true`.
 3. Restart Zowe&trade.

 **Note:** Changing the value of this property might introduce problems with certificates.
-The IP Address needs to be present on the certificate SAN name.
+Ensure that the IP Address is present on the certificate SAN name.

 ## SAF as an Authentication provider